Overseas pensions: stop being a QROPS

 - when your scheme stops meeting the QROPS requirements

-- report details about the pension savings held by your scheme
+You’ll use form APSS251B to do this and report details about the pension savings held by your scheme.

-You’ll also need to report details about the pension savings in your scheme if your QROPS status is removed by HMRC.
+If your QROPS status is removed by HMRC, you will still need to report details about the pension savings in your scheme that have UK tax relief.
 This will happen if:

 - the scheme doesn’t have a manager